tylerl/FilterPipes/README.md

 * **Collapse Spaces**: Turns runs of any sort of whitespace into a single space character.

+* **Hex to Decimal, Decimal to Hex, Octal to Decimal, Decimal to Octal**:
+Convert integers between popular numeric bases.
+This is provided as an example of a regex filter that uses a callback function for replacements instead of a simple string constant.
+It's also an example of the use of using the `post_init` callback to rewrite the runtime configuration (in this case the search regex) programatically.

 #### Process Filters
 Entire plugins have been written for performing this one simple action.
 Actually,